How To Stay Fit In January Lockdown

 Not the most profound suggestion, but it’s what it is.

 Also, not everyone has the access to resistance, or is willing to spend money on resistance bands or dumbbells.
-Especially dumbbells can be quite dear.
+Especially the dumbbells can be quite dear.

 If you still want to work out, but resistance is not your thing, check out my post about Bodyweight Exercises.
-Maybe you will find something you fancy.
+Maybe you will find something else you fancy.

-I know it’s not the best to walk in January, just make sure you get dressed properly, put on hat and gloves and don’t forget a tissue for snotty noses 😉
+I know it’s not the best to walk in January, just make sure you get dressed properly, put on hat and gloves and don’t forget a tissue for snotty noses.

 Walking is accessible, cheap and very effective way to move.
 Most of us underestimate the value of walking.
-It is often used as a primary way of exercising for very overweight people because it’s easy on the joints.
+It’s often used as a primary way of exercising for very overweight people because it’s easy on the joints.
 If you are a little older perhaps, and your joints are not what they used to be to go for a run, 1h walk a day can make up for working out altogether.
 It will not build a lot of muscle but I didn’t write this post to focus on muscle, the main idea is to stay fit and, ideally, don’t put on any extra weight.